-Orleans Parish: Located in the parish that serves New Orleans, the Orleans Sheriff’s Department has come up with a unique way to meet the challenge of maintaining law and order posed each year during the celebration of Mardi Gras: the booking bus.
+Deputies with the Orleans Parish Sheriff’s Office patrol the entire New Orleans parish, serve subpoenas, provide courtroom security, and oversee the 2,100 or so inmates housed in the New Orleans Parish jail on any given day.
+The agency has even come up with a unique way to meet the challenge of maintaining law and order during the annual Mardi Gras celebration: the booking bus.
 Also known as an intake and processing compound, people arrested for minor violations will be taken aboard the bus, fingerprinted, photographed, and booked on-site.
-Employees with the Orleans Parish Sheriff’s Department must pass a written, polygraph, drug, and physical test in addition to a personal interview.

 Jobs with Municipal Police Departments in Louisiana

-Lafayette PD: The Lafayette PD is organized into the divisions of criminal investigations, public affairs, SWAT, and patrol support.
-The SWAT Team specializes in hostage, barricade, and sniper situations.
+The Lafayette Police Department is organized into the divisions of criminal investigations, public affairs, patrol support and a SWAT Team that specializes in hostage negotiations and stand-off situations.
 To join the Lafayette Police Department, potential candidates must pass medical, psychological, physical fitness, and polygraph examinations.

 Louisiana Law Enforcement Salaries